 "Book!
 What fuckin' book are ye on about?
 You and O'Donnell are a pair of notorious fucken illiterates.
 He draws pictures and you colour them in, that's as close as either of yez has ever got to a book.
 So, go on, tell me, what's all this shite about a book?"

 "It's like this, Tommy" O'Donnell tried to explain.
-"This bunch of geezers, intellectuals and all like, have written a book about you and Ructions, and Davis and Tim Richards and all them'ns, and Noel and me are in it as well.
+"This bunch of geezers, intellectuals and all like, have written a book about you and Ructions, and Davis and Dick Timmins and all them'ns, and Noel and me are in it as well.
 It's about how we made a complete fucking mess of a phase of the Irish Revolution.
 Says we were a shower of eejits who couldn't make a Republic out of the freedom to be free and not only are we not free now we're not fucking Gaelic either.
 And its full of bad language as well."

 "And the kind of bad language that's very badly written too, by the sound of it.
 So where's this group of intellectuals then.
 Bring them on to me now til I refute one by one their treasonous propositions, til I expose their fallacious reasoning, til I tear somebody's fucken head off and feed it to him up his arsehole!
 Give the rest of the fuckers something to chew on an' all!"